Switching from a traditional desk to a standing desk can be a great, healthy decision.

 Hold this position before slowly returning to a normal seated position.
 Repeat 10 to 20 times.

-So you may be able to do traditional pushups, but you can actually do them while using your standing desk as well.
+So you may be able to do traditional pushups, but you can do them while using your standing desk as well.

 Place your hands on the edge of your desk and walk your feet back until you are leaning forward.